Washington: Tobacco Excise Taxes

 Recreational marijuana is legal in Washington, and is subject to state taxes.
 There are no federal excise taxes collected on marijuana, since it is still seen as illegal under Federal laws.

-Currently, recreational marijuana is subject to a Washington tax of 37% / retail price.
+Currently, recreational marijuana is subject to a Washington cannabis sales tax of 6.50%.

 Payment of Washington Tobacco Excise Taxes